Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: introduction

 is not identically zero.
-It can be proved that $U$ is $g_1$ expanding if and only if $U\cap U_G^+$ is $g_1$ expanding.
+It can be proved that $U$ is $g_1$ expanding if and only if $U\cap G^+$ is $g_1$ expanding (see Lemma \ref{lem;characterize+}).
+The existence of a $g_1$ expanding subgroup in the semisimple Lie group $G$ implies that $G$ has no compact factors, since otherwise $G$ has an irreducible representation $V=V^0$.

 One family of $ g_1 $ expanding subgroups comes from epimorphic subgroups of algebraic groups introduced by Bien and Borel \cite{bb}.
 Suppose that $G$ is the connected component of real points of some semisimple linear algebraic group defined over $\mathbb R$.
 Let $S\le G$ be a one dimensional $\mathbb R$ split algebraic torus and let $U$ be a unipotent algebraic subgroup of $G$ normalized by $S$.
 Let $H$ be the subgroup generated by $S$ and $U$.
 The group $H$ is epimorphic in $G$ if any $H$ fixed vector of an algebraic representation of $G$ is also fixed by $G$.
-It is proved in \cite{sw96} Proposition 2.2 that if $H$ is an epimorphic subgroup of $G$ then $U$ is $ g_1 $ expanding for some choice of the parameterization of the connected component of $S$.
+It is proved in \cite[Proposition 2.2]{sw96} that if $H$ is an epimorphic subgroup of $G$ then $U$ is $ g_1 $ expanding for some choice of the parameterization $\{g_t \}$ of the connected component of $S$.

-Under an additional abelian assumption for $g_1$ expanding subgroup $U$ we prove the following \begin{thm} Let $\{g_t :t\in \mathbb R\}$ be an Ad-diagonalizable one parameter subgroup of a connected semisimple Lie group $G$ without compact factors.
+Under an additional abelian assumption for the $g_1$ expanding subgroup $U$ we prove the following refinement of Theorem \ref{thm;1}. \begin{thm} Let $\{g_t :t\in \mathbb R\}$ be an $\Ad$-diagonalizable one parameter subgroup of a connected semisimple Lie group $G$.
 Let $\Gamma$ be a lattice of a Lie group $L$ which contains $G$.
-Suppose that $U\le U_G^+$ is a connected $ g_1 $ expanding abelian subgroup of $G$.
+Suppose that $U\le G^+$ is a connected $ g_1 $ expanding abelian subgroup of $G$.
 Then for every $x\in L/\Gamma$ the Haar measure of $U$ is $(g_t, \mu_{\overline {Gx}})$ generic at $x$. \end{thm}